 - 30 days of community service

-- Mandatory attendance at a two-day alcohol course at the Intoxicated Driver Resource Centre
+- Mandatory attendance at a two-day alcohol course at the Intoxicated Driver Resource Center

 - A surcharge on your auto insurance of $3,000 for three years

-- Jail time of up to 90 days
+- A mandatory 48-hour jail sentence, with additional potential jail time of up to 90 days

-If you are deemed to be a repeat offender and this is your third DUI offense, the penalties will become even more severe.
-Penalties can include:
+Third and subsequent offense DWIs are treated even more harshly.
+If you are deemed to be a repeat offender and this is your third offense, the penalties can include:

 - A minimum fine of $1,000

-- Mandatory attendance for between 24 and 48 hours at the Intoxicated Driver Resource Centre.
+- Mandatory attendance for between 24 and 48 hours at the Intoxicated Driver Resource Center

 - A surcharge on your auto insurance of $4,500 for three years